Baked Fish In White Wine

 Walleye Baked In White Wine With Salsa Verde

 by Chef Lucia Watson

-This recipe works well with anything you catch—catfish, salmon, and trout, but especially walleye.
-I like to serve it with a sweet corn and tomato salad.
-It’s one of my favorite midsummer recipes, but it’s nice early, too.
+This recipe works well with anything you catch — catfish, salmon, and trout, but especially walleye.
+Serve it with a sweet corn and tomato salad.

 To serve four . . .